binerogroup/documentation/networking/floating-ips.rst

 ----------------------------------------

 - A floating IP is not visible (or indeed configured) on an instance.
 This means any application that is to use a floating IP, will have to work with NAT (which the vast amount of applications do).
-- Since a virtual router is used and translation to VXLAN happens earlier than in the case of directly attached IPs, a floating IP would have a small performance penalty.
+- Since a router is used and translation to VXLAN happens earlier than in the case of directly attached IPs, a floating IP would have a small performance penalty.
 This is very insignificant.
 - Some features in the platform require floating IPs and will not work with directly attached IPs.

 Setting up a floating IP